RensTillmann/vim-cheat-sheet/README.md

 U         # undo line (undoes all the changes made on the last line that was editied) CTRL-R    # redo last change

+# Reading and writing part of a file
+:r[ead] filename.txt	# insert the text of the file one line below the cursor :$r filename.txt	# insert the text of the file at the end of the file :0r filename.txt	# insert the text of the file at the top of the file :.,$w filename.txt	# writes the lines from the cursor until the end of the document into the file :.write filename.txt	# write the current line to a new file :.write >>filename.txt	# append the current line to the end of an existing file

 # Useful configuration/settings for Vim
 :set number 		# display a line number in front of every line :set scrolloff=20 	# keeps a few lines of context around the cursor top/bottom